-ZURB’s Foundation framework is a feature-rich, easy to implement, light weight framework for designing responsive web applications.
-Designed with mobile-first approach in mind, it comes packed with CSS3 media queries, The Grid, reusable HTML5 components and several jQuery plugins to aid interactivity.
+ZURB’s Foundation framework is a feature-rich, easy to implement, lightweight framework for designing responsive web applications.
+Designed with a mobile-first approach in mind, it comes packed with CSS3 media queries, The Grid, reusable HTML5 components and several jQuery plugins to aid interactivity.
 Foundation is built on Sass: fast tracking the development effort with constant deployment, semantic code, faster styling and few other programmatic features.
 Let’s look at Foundation 5 new features.

 Loads Content Faster

 Interchange in Foundation, helps developers to create optimized sites by letting the developers to selectively load sections based on the client device type.
 Interchange uses media queries to dynamically load responsive content that is appropriate for different user’s browsers.

 Interchange can now pull in HTML partials so you can load different sections of your page for particular media queries.
 This is great for loading up a mobile-friendly component on small devices, and a more robust or heavier load component on desktops.

 Using Interchange with images alone is the same process as arbitrary HTML content, and a common use case for Interchange.
 This way you’ll only load larger resources for devices that can handle it.

 Foundation provides following features to further enhance the speed:

 Off Canvas provides a powerful way to build navigation into screens.

 Makes it easy to code up forms, in-line labels and other components.

 Faster to Code